Diagrammatic Differentiation for Quantum Machine Learning: Bubbles and the chain rule

 For scalar diagrams, spiders are empty diagrams and the equation simplifies to the usual chain rule.

 Thus, we can draw both a parametrised quantum circuit and its classical post-processing as one bubbled diagram in $cq(\mathbf{ZX}_n)$.
 By applying the product rule to the quantum circuit and the chain rule to its post-processing, we can compute a diagram for the overall gradient.
-This applies to any parametrised quantum circuits seen as a machine learning model \cite{BenedettiEtAl19}, but also to the quantum natural language processing models of \cite{MeichanetzidisEtAl20a}.
+This applies to parametrised quantum circuits seen as machine learning models \cite{BenedettiEtAl19}, to the patterns of measurement-based quantum computing seen as ZX-diagrams \cite{DuncanPerdrix10} as well as the quantum natural language processing of \cite{MeichanetzidisEtAl20a}.